-LIHI Criterion & Summary & Current Status Conclusions Watershed Protection Article 408 in the FERC License, as amended in May, 2007, requires that the applicant adhere to the wetlands and wildlife monitoring requirements set forth in the "Messalonskee Lake Waterfowl Management Plan" originally published in 1993.
-The plan requires the applicant to conduct waterfowl and wetland Facility Passes surveys every 5 years to monitor potential impacts the project has on the watershed.
+LIHI Criterion & Summary & Current Status Conclusions Watershed Protection Article 408 in the FERC License, as amended in May, 2007, requires that the Applicant adhere to the wetlands and wildlife monitoring requirements set forth in the "Messalonskee Lake Waterfowl Management Plan" originally published in 1993.
+The plan requires the applicant to conduct waterfowl and wetland Facility Passes surveys every 5 years to monitor potential impacts the project has on fish and wildlife habitat within the watershed.
 The first monitoring report was conducted in 2005 and submitted to FERC in January, 2006.
-The applicant's report was reviewed by FERC and the appropriate State and Federal agencies.
+The Applicant's report was reviewed by FERC and the appropriate state and federal agencies.
 The agencies accepted the methods and findings of the report and there were no comments suggesting the project had either a negative effect on wetland water levels or waterfowl species within the watershed.
 This information was confirmed through conversations with Dana Murch at the Maine DEP.
 The next waterfowl survey and wetland assessment monitoring report is due January 31, 2011.
-The applicant verified that monitoring efforts are currently underway for the 2010 season and that the facility will be submitting the monitoring report as scheduled to the FERC.
+In a phone conversation with the applicant, it was indicated that the waterfowl survey and wetland monitoring are currently underway and the report will be submitted to FERC in a timely manner, adhering to all deadlines for submittal.

-LIHI CRITERION & SUMMARY & CURRENT STATUS CONCLUSIONS Threatened & There are no state or federal threatened or endangered species Endangered Species present within the vicinity of the project area and/or its Endangered species downstream reach, except for occasional transient Bald Eagles and Peregrine Falcons.
+LIHI CRITERION & SUMMARY & CURRENT STATUS CONCLUSIONS Threatened & There are no state or federal threatened or endangered species Endangered Species present within the vicinity of the project area and/or its downstream reach, except for occasional transient Bald Eagles and Peregrine Falcons.
 The applicant has indicated there has been no change, and Facility Passes (Currently waiting for confirmation from Maine IF&W as well as USFWS)

-LIHI CRITERION & SUMMARY & CURRENT STATUS CONCLUSIONS Cultural Resources The Facility is in Compliance with all requirements regarding The Facility is in Compliance with all requirements regarding Protection cultural resources protection included in the FERC license.
+LIHI CRITERION & SUMMARY & CURRENT STATUS CONCLUSIONS Cultural Resources The Facility is in Compliance with all requirements regarding Protection cultural resources protection included in the FERC license.
 A letter from Dr. Arthur Spiess of Maine Historic Preservation Commission requires the applicant to continue monitoring 5 archaeological sites for evidence of emergency erosion status.
 The sites will Facility Passes require monitoring every 2 years, beginning in 2010.
 This represents a change from the original license requirement of monitoring on an annual basis.
-This information was confirmed in e-mail correspondence with Arthur Spiess of the MHPC on June 9, 2010.
+The information reported above was confirmed in e-mail correspondence with Arthur Spiess of the MHPC on June 9, 2010.
 The 2010 report is due by February 15, 2011 and is not yet complete.
-In a recent phone interview, the applicant confirmed that MSH plans to submit a monitoring report for 2010 and every two years thereafter.
+However, the applicant was contacted via phone and provided conformation that the monitoring activities will be conducted later this year, with plans to submit the full report to the FERC near the end of 2010.

 LIHI CRITERION & SUMMARY & CURRENT STATUS

 CONCLUSIONS

-Facilities Recommended for Removal There is no Resource Agency Recommendation for removal of the dam associate with the Facility.
+Facilities Recommended for Removal There is no Resource Agency Recommendation for removal of the dam associated with the Facility.
 This was confirmed in a conversation with Dana Murch of the Maine DEP.

 Facility Passes

 LIHI Criterion & Summary & Current Status

 Conclusions

-Recreation Facility Passes The Facility is in full compliance with its Recreation Plan.
-The applicant has continued compliance with the required recreational monitoring efforts, submitting reports in 2002 and 2008 (i.e. every six years as required in the FERC License).
-A letter dated November 12, 2009 confirms the receipt and acceptance of the most recent, 2008, recreation monitoring report by the FERC.
+Recreation The Facility is in full compliance with its Recreation Plan.
+The Applicant has continued compliance with the required recreational monitoring efforts, submitting reports in 2002 and 2008 (i.e. every six years as required in the FERC License).
+A letter

+Facility Passes dated November 12, 2009 confirms the receipt and acceptance of the most recent, 2008, recreation monitoring report by the FERC.
 This letter is available on the FERC E-Library Database.
 The next recreation monitoring report is due from the applicant on or before September 30, 2015.
 This information was verified in phone and e-mail correspondence with the Maine Department of Conservation.

 THE FACILITY IS LOW IMPACT